andrewharmellaw/andrewharmellaw.github.com/_posts/2017-03-24-gelfands-algebra-chunk-23-embedding-progressions.md

  * if $m = n = 0$ then this side will equal $1$
  * if either $m$ or $n$ is greater than $1$, then this side will be a fraction
- * and this fraction will always be odd ($3$ to the power of anything, even $0$, is always an odd number, so both fractions on the left will always be odd too, and an odd fraction times an odd fraction gives another odd fraction)
+ * and this fraction will always be odd ($3$ to the power of anything, even $0$, is always an odd number; so both fractions on the left will always be odd too, and an odd fraction times an odd fraction gives another odd fraction)

 Now lets move to the right-hand side.
 Some more statements of fact:

  * if $m = n = 0$ then this side will also equal $1$
- * if either $m$ or $n$ is greater than $1$, this side will also always be a fraction
+ * if either $m$ or $n$ is greater than $0$, this side will also always be a fraction
  * If $m = 0$ then $\frac{1}{2^m} = 1$ and so this side will equal $\frac{1}{5^n}$ which is always odd
  * If $n = 0$ then $\frac{1}{5^n} = 1$ and so this side will equal $\frac{1}{2^m}$ which is always even